 - Make sure you’re using a supported OS.

 - For virtual environments, make sure you’re using a qualified hypervisor + guest OS.
-If not use a virtual appliance instead.
+If not use a Virtual Monitoring Point instead.

 Decide where to deploy